beep-projects/SystaPi/README.md

 2. Eject the Micro SD card and insert it into your Raspberry Pi

-3. Connect the Raspberry Pi with an Ethernet cable to your Paradigma SystaComfort
+3. Don't connect the Raspberry Pi with an Ethernet cable to your Paradigma SystaComfort.
+If the setup of SystaPi is taking too long, the SystaComfort will autoconfigure an IP address and will not be able to communicate tith SystaPi

 4. Power up the Raspberry Pi

 5. Wait a while (~20 minutes, depending on the number of system updates available) and then try to load the WADL of the server: [http://systapi:1337/application.wadl?detail=true](http://systapi:1337/application.wadl?detail=true)
     For troubleshooting, you can check the progress by checking the logs.
 After 5 minutes the resize of the partitions and ```firstrun.sh``` should be finished, so that you can ssh into the **systapi** and watch the installation process.
 Default user is `beep` with password `projects`.
    ```bash
    ssh -x beep@systapi.local
    tail -f /boot/secondrun.log
    ```
+6. Connect the Raspberry Pi with an Ethernet cable to your Paradigma SystaComfort
 </details>

 ### Windows / manual installation